Hypnosis Session Prep: How to Get the Most From Your First Visit

 Why Online Hypnosis Sessions Can Be Even More Effective than In-Person Sessions

-Virtual hypnosis isn’t a second-best option.
-In many cases, it’s actually more effective than in-person sessions.
+Virtual hypnosis is not a second-best option.
+In many cases, it is actually more effective than in-person sessions.

-When you’re in your own space – on your couch, your bed, your favorite chair – you’re already anchored to safety.
-You’re not walking into an unfamiliar office with tight shoulders and traffic stress in your body, which means that your nervous system doesn’t need to try to adjust to new lighting, smells, or sounds.
+When you are in your own space on your couch, your bed, your favorite chair you are already anchored to safety.
+You are not walking into an unfamiliar office with tight shoulders and traffic stress in your body, which means that your nervous system does not need to try to adjust to new lighting, smells, or sounds.

 - You know the sounds: the hum of your heater, a distant car passing outside, the creak of your door

-- You’re not distracted by wondering who’s in the next room or what the office music is playing
+- There are no distractions from wondering who is in the next room or what the office music is playing

 This matters.

 Your subconscious mind responds best in familiar, relaxed settings.
-It’s where it feels safe enough to let go and open up.
+It is where it feels safe enough to let go and open up.
 And being in your own home gives you something powerful: a sense of control.

 You get to: